wpfulcrum/fulcrum/README.md

 1. Open your project and navigate to `wp-content/mu-plugins`.
 2. Then open terminal (or console).
-3. Then type: `git clone https://github.com/hellfromtonya/Fulcrum.git`.
+3. Then type: `git clone https://github.com/hellfromtonya/Fulcrum.git fulcrum`.
-4. Change the directory by typing: `cd Fulcrum` or `cd fulcrum`.
+4. Change the directory by typing: `cd fulcrum`.
-5. Next you need to run Composer to install all of the assets.
+5. Next, run Composer to install all of the assets.
 Type `composer install` at the root of the Fulcrum folder.
-6. Next you need an autolauncher to load Fulcrum.
-If one exists already, then add `include( 'fulcrum/bootstrap.php' );` into it.
+6. Next, add an auto-launcher to load Fulcrum.
+If one exists already, then add `require __DIR__ . '/fulcrum/bootstrap.php';` into it.
 Otherwise, do the following:
-    * Navigate to `fulcrum/mu-loader/` and copy the file `mu_autoloader.php`
+    * Navigate to `fulcrum/mu-loader/` and copy the `mu-autoloader.php` file.
     * Paste it into the root of `wp-content/mu-plugins`.
     * Bam, Fulcrum now loads itself up without you or your client needing to activate it.
 WooHoo!